 Frankie Phillips is a registered dietitian and leading child nutritionist.
-Frankie has experience of advising patients about their diets and has appeared on a range of TV and radio programs, she is currently working as part of the Organix No Junk Challenge.
+Frankie has experience of advising patients about their diets and has appeared on a range of TV and radio programs.

 We opened up the floor to our social audience, and you had questions on everything from food phobias to portion control… see all your questions and answers below.

 Frankie says: There are plenty of options for healthy snacks for kids and the best advice is to go for a variety.
 This means there are more chances to get in extra vitamins and minerals.
 Snacks get a bad press, but they can be a really useful part of the diet and one or two snacks can help boost nutrition for children.
 Fruit is always a good snack, but go for other foods too – yogurt, vegetable sticks and dips, mini sandwiches, rice cakes and oatcakes with a few chunks of cheese.

 Question: My youngest is particularly fussy.
 His fruit and veg intake is basically raisins with his cereal and peas and sweetcorn, which is only on occasion.
 No red meat or chicken either.
 I need help.